Einabus: Ottoman era

 The village was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Jabal Qubal, part of the Sanjak of Nablus.
 It had a population of 49 Muslim households.
 They paid a fixed tax-rate of 33.3% on agricultural products, including wheat, barley, summer crops, olives, and goats or beehives; a total of 5,317 akçe.

 In 1838, Edward Robinson noted it on his travels as a village, named Ain Abus.
 It was noted was a village in the Jurat Merda district, south of Nablus.

 In June, 1870, French explorer Victor Guérin found the village to have a spring (after which it was named), and having about 400 inhabitants.
 Below the village was a valley of olive trees.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.

 In 1882, the PEF's Survey of Western Palestine described the village (called Ain Abus) as "a small village conspicuous on a low spur of the mountain, with a spring to the west and olives to the south."